 Yes, we’re insane, but 1984 was that great of a year for film.

-This time around it’s Nov.
-16, 1984, and we’re off to see Missing in Action and Night of the Comet.
+This time around, it’s Nov.
+16, 1984, and we’re off to see Just the Way You Are, Missing in Action, Night of the Comet, and Night Patrol.

 Missing in Action

 There is a term in film watching called “padding.”
-It’s when a movie takes far too long dwelling on a shot so as to increase the length of the movie.
-It’s different than say, a lingering shot to convey an emotion or danger.
+It’s when a movie takes far too long, dwelling on a shot to increase the length of the movie.
+It’s different than, say, a lingering shot to convey an emotion or danger.

 Missing in Action may be the most padded film I have ever seen.

-I had never seen this movie because I’ve just never been much of a Chuck Norris fan.
-He’s fine, it just was never my cup of tea.
-Add in this movie was made by the Canon Group, and, yeah, even in the 80s we knew that meant we were in for a rough ride.
+I had never seen this movie because I’ve never been much of a Norris fan.
+He’s fine; it just was never my cup of tea.
+Add in this movie, which the Canon Group made, and, yeah, even in the 80s, we knew that meant we were in for a rough ride.

-As I watched it this week I just kept thinking, “How long is this scene going to be?”
-Very early on in the film, Braddock (Norris) wakes from a flashback nightmare of his time in Vietnam.
-He stands, changes the TV channel to Spider-Man and his Amazing Friends.
+As I watched it this week, I just kept thinking, “How long will this scene be?”
+Very early in the film, Braddock wakes from a flashback nightmare of his time in Vietnam.
+He stands and changes the TV channel to Spider-Man and His Amazing Friends.
 The episode of the animated series becomes a narration device for another flashback.
 After he comes out of the flashback, he walks over to stare at the TV again.
 The camera then centers on the TV, and… we’re suddenly watching Spider-Man and His Amazing Friends and it just keeps going.
 No cuts back to him, we just keep watching.

 Much later in the film, Braddock returns to his hotel room in Thailand and goes to change his shirt.
 He is alone in the room, he takes off his shirt, picks up a button-up shirt, puts it on… buttons the buttons… undoes the cuffs on his sleeves… roles them up… gives them a good tuck… AND A MAN LEAPS OUT OF THE CLOSET AND ATTACKS HIM!